rebelsky/sams-assorted-musings-reflections/more-scenes-from-graduation-2017.md

 ---

 President's reception, Sunday afternoon.
 Enjoy the great cheeses.
-Particularly appreciate the beautiful carving job that someone has done with the melons.
+Particularly appreciate the beautiful carving job that Judy Arendt in catering has done with the melons.

 ---